aluxian/aluxian.com/README.md

 # Ghost for OpenShift

-Ghost is a free, open, simple blogging platform that's available to anyone who wants to use it.
-Lovingly created and maintained by [John O'Nolan](http://twitter.com/JohnONolan) + [Hannah Wolfe](http://twitter.com/ErisDS) + an amazing group of [contributors](https://github.com/TryGhost/Ghost/contributors).
+Ghost is a free, open, simple blogging platform that is available to anyone who wants to use it.

 Visit the project's website at <http://ghost.org> &bull; docs on <http://support.ghost.org>.